bradfrost/atomic-design/chapter-3.md

 By overriding the default data, the `hero` headline now reads "Moving People" instead of "Lorem Ipsum."
 And instead of pointing to a grayscale for-placement-only (FPO) hero image, we're now pointing to a picture of Beyoncé located at "/images/hero_beyonce.jpg".

-This process of establishing defaults for dynamic data then replacing it with page-specific content continues for each section of the website.
+This process of establishing defaults for dynamic data then replacing them with page-specific content continues for each section of the website.
 In addition to replacing simple strings like headings, we can also dynamically set variables to `true` or `false`, loop through an array of items, and more.
 We can even dramatically alter the UI with just a few changes to a JSON file, which we'll talk about next.

 ## Articulating pattern variations with pseudo-patterns
 Historically, designers working with static tools have had a tendency to only design best-case scenarios.
 You know what I’m talking about: the user’s name is Sara Smith and always fits neatly on one line; her profile picture looks like it was clipped out of a magazine; her profile is completely filled out; the two columns of her profile content are exactly the same height.